Laker Turf Stadium kick-off ceremony

 Graduates with these certificates can look for jobs in health information management, health systems administration, web developers, database management, health systems engineers and more.

-For more information on SUNY Oswego Graduate Studies’ new healthcare certificates, visit the health programs page.
+For more information on SUNY Oswego Graduate Studies’ new healthcare certificates, visit the programs page.